Staffing needs continue to grow for the catering industry

 - Catering assistants to serve guests and oversee buffets

-Training your catering staff on basic duties as well as the latest standards takes valuable time.
+Training your catering staff on basic duties along with the latest standards takes valuable time.
 That’s especially true when you’re just days or even hours away from greeting guests.
-From beautifully designed tables and décor to elegant food displays, you can make your event a major success.
+But from beautifully designed tables and décor to elegant food displays, you can make your event a major success.
 How?
 With support from a hospitality staffing agency that knows your industry and makes it easy to hire temp workers.

-PeopleReady and our app, JobStack, gives you 24/7 access to workers for all your hospitality staffing needs.
+PeopleReady and our app, JobStack, gives you 24/7 access to temporary workers for all your hospitality staffing needs.
 They can provide excellent presentation and guest service, have necessary skills and training, and are available immediately.

 Need catering staff for your business?